-Paym ent du e by period (in thousands) Less than 1 year 1-3 years 3-5 years More than 5 years Total Office Lease Obligations \$ 2,398 \$ 6,615 \$ 7,171 \$ 18,165 \$ 34,349 Data storage and equipment lease obligations 188 283 88 559 Processing services agreement 825 1,650 825 3,300 Telephony services 244 224 468 Total \$ 3,655 \$ 8,772 \$ 8,084 \$ 18,165 \$ 38,676
+Payment due by per e by period (in thousands) Less than 1 year 1-3 years 3-5 years More than 5 years Total Office Lease Obligations \$ 2,398 \$ 6,615 \$ 7,171 \$ 18,165 \$ 34,349 Data storage and equipment lease obligations 188 283 88 559 Processing services agreement 825 1,650 825 3,300 Telephony services 244 224 468 Total \$ 3,655 \$ 8,772 \$ 8,084 \$ 18,165 \$ 38,676

-Office lease obligations-On May 15, 2015, the Company entered into a lease agreement to expand its headquarters in Draper, Utah.
+Office lease obligations -On May 15, 2015, the Company entered into a lease agreement to expand its headquarters in Draper, Utah.
 The lease provides for the new landlord to construct a building at its cost.
 The lease commenced upon the substantial completion and delivery of the building to the Company on July 1, 2016 and has an initial term of 129 months thereafter, with an option for the Company to extend the lease for two additional five-year periods.
 The Company is responsible for payment of taxes and operating expenses for its portion of the building, in addition to an annual base rent in the initial amount of approximately \$1.0 million, with 2.5% annual increases.
 In conjunction with the aforementioned lease, the Company entered into an amended and restated lease agreement for its existing office space at its headquarters in Draper, Utah.
-The lease for two additional five-year periods.
-The Company is responsible for payment of taxes and operating expenses for its portion with the aforementioned lease, the Company entered into an amended and restated lease agreement for its existing office space at its headquarters in Draper, Utah.
 The lease commenced on July 1, 2015 and has an initial term of 129 months thereafter, with an option for the Company to extend the lease for two additional five-year periods.
+The Company is responsible for payment of taxes and operating expenses for its portion of the lease for two additional five-year periods.
+The Company is responsible for payment of taxes and operating expenses for its portion of the lease for two additional five-year periods.
 The Company is responsible for payment of taxes and operating expenses for its portion of the building, in addition to an annual base rent in the initial amount of approximately \$1.6 million, with 2.5% annual increases.
 As a result of the foregoing transaction, the deferred rent balance of approximately \$470,000 was reversed during the year ended January 31, 2016.